PratikSBendal/api_automation_stucture/README.md

+REST API Automation Framework (RestAssured + TestNG + Allure)

-**This project is a REST API Automation Framework built with RestAssured + TestNG + Allure Reports using Page Object Model (POM) design pattern.
+This project is a REST API Automation Framework built with RestAssured, TestNG, and Allure Reports using the Page Object Model (POM) design pattern.
-It provides reusable components for testing APIs such as Books API and Default API (Health, Signup, Login).**
+It provides reusable components for testing APIs such as Books API and Default APIs (Health, Signup, Login).

-**Tools & Libraries**
+🚀 Tools & Libraries

 Java 11+